meyvgo/GettingCleaningDataCourseProject/CodeBook.md

         Each of these is the calculated average of all values of the corresponding original variable (see below) for the given activity and subject

-        Units are the same as described in the original dataset (see the file "features_info.txt" included with the original data).
+        Units are the same as described in the original dataset (see the file "features_info.txt" included with the original data)

                 Briefly, in that dataset:
                         Features are normalized and bounded within [-1,1].
                         The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
                         The gyroscope units are rad/seg.

  Descriptive Name               Corresponding Original Variable [3] tbodyaccmeanx              [1] tBodyAcc-mean()-X